plone/documentation/docs/contributing/first-time.md

     Pull requests will be reviewed in the order received.
     Duplicate pull requests may be ignored and closed without comment by the privileged GitHub teams.

+3.  **Don't create and close multiple pull requests for the same issue.**
+    GitHub should not be used as a place to test your contribution.
+    It makes it impossible for reviewers to provide feedback to your contribution in one place.
+    It also sends notifications to hundreds of developers, informing them that you have not read this guide, and annoying many of them.
+    You should instead learn how to {ref}`work-with-github-issues-label` and {ref}`run tests and code quality checks locally <test-and-code-quality-label>`.

 (plone-contributors-team-label)=